salmoncoast/Sea-lice-database/README.md

 #### 1. Identity

-BroughtonSeaLice_siteData.csv
+siteData.csv
-BroughtonSeaLice_fishData.csv
+fishData.csv

 #### 2. Size (at time of initial publication in 2015)

 BroughtonSeaLice_siteData.csv: 492 sites, 28 KB
 BroughtonSeaLice_fishData.csv: 31 200 fish, 2.2 MB

 #### 3. Format and storage mode

 The data are downloadable as two .csv files from Ecology (Wiley Online Library) or the GitHub repository cited above.
 The two files contain (1) details of the sampling sites and (2) the individual fish health information.

 #### 4. Header information